-Check out the video for yourselves:
+Check out the video for yourselves.

-That cardio is in fact a very powerful tool that carries with itself a number of weight-loss and [even] muscle-building benefits:
+Cardio is in fact a very powerful tool that carries with itself a number of weight-loss and [even] muscle-building benefits:

 Cardio exercises can help you lose those extra pounds of body fat – due to their high caloric requirement and the afterburn effect).
 Improve your power output when at the gym, enhance your strength and endurance, boost muscle growth (by positively altering protein metabolism), raise nitric oxide production, which improves the blood flow to your muscles, as well as improve your VO2 max.